Learning and Information in Stochastic Networks and Queues: Blackwell Approachability and MaxWeight.

 \section{Blackwell Approachability and MaxWeight.}

-In this section, we relate a number of classical approaches to learning, control and queueing.
-Specifically, we discuss connections between Blackwell's Approachability Theorem, sub-linear regret and the MaxWeight policy.
-We start by presenting Blackwell's Approachability Theorem, and, as a corollary, we prove the Hannan-Gaddum Theorem.
+In this section, we relate classical approaches to learning, control and queueing.
+Specifically, we discuss connections between Blackwell's Approachability Theorem and the MaxWeight policy.

+We start by presenting Blackwell's Approachability Theorem (Theorem \ref{Blackwell:Blackwell}).
+As we will discuss in more detail shortly.
+Blackwell's Approachability Theorem gives conditions for the time average value of a controlled random walk to approach a convex set in the setting where the random walk may be perturbed adversarially (see Section \ref{vvgame}).
+The result is considered to be foundational in online convex optimization, as a number of algorithms and approaches can viewed as consequence of Blackwell's result.
+Specifically \cite{blackwell1956analog}, proves a result on the regret of online algorithms called the Hannan-Gaddum Theorem is a corollary of his theory (Theorem \ref{Hannan}).
+The regret of an online algorithm is difference between the reward of the algorithm and the reward best fixed parameter choice in hindsight (cf. \eqref{Regret}).

 We then introduce the MaxWeight policy and prove its stability for subcritical queueing networks.
 Finally, we prove that the stability of MaxWeight can be viewed as a consequence of Blackwell's Approachability Theorem.